How to read a camera histogram and why it’s not perfect

 The reverse is true for a photograph of a black cat on a black background.
 Lots of black, with the only other color being the eyes.

-For an accurate exposure your camera histogram is going to bunch up towards the left of the graph.
+In these conditions, for an accurate exposure your camera histogram will bunch up towards the left of the graph.
 If it’s not, then your photo isn’t accurately exposed.

 Cows in a field